int x = 1;

 b := any number

-Any comparison with NaN
+Any comparison with NaN evaluates to false

 NaN < 1000 -> false